 How long will I be in the hospital?

-Most joint replacement patients will be hospitalized for three days following surgery.
-Any stay longer than three days is generally related to medical issues only.
+Most joint replacement patients will be hospitalized for one night following surgery.
+Any stay longer than one night is generally related to medical issues.

 How do I make arrangements for surgery?